 This power is called regeneration, and it is what has allowed the show to endure for so long.

-The 4 New Who Doctors meanwhile, I feel though believable as being the same characters as one another, were somewhat distinct from the Classic era Doctor.
-Its not that they were completely different, but it cannot be denied that the New Who Doctors do break a lot of the taboos from the Classic era.
+The 4 New Who Doctors meanwhile I feel though believable as being the same characters as one another, were somewhat distinct from the collective Classic era Doctor.

 So which is better then?
 Well I am going to have to say the Classic era Doctor was better for many reasons.